SuleimanFarah/sunpy/SOCIS-2015-Alex-Hamilton.md

 ###Week 11 / 12
 Test and document use of using external extrapolation using dev API, i.e. 3rd party Fortran and C++.
 - getting some real world code to demonstrate, like T. Wiegelmann's C++
-- communicate with code authors to see if any would be willing to licence code for use
+- further communication with code authors RE code licences

 ###Week 13 / 14
 Complete documentation and 3rd party user testing.